alexr17/nlp-golden-globes/README.md

 ```
 $ git clone https://github.com/alexr17/nlp-golden-globes
 $ cd nlp-golden-globes/
-$ pip2.7 install -r requirements.txt
+$ pip install -r requirements.txt
 ```
-If you don't have pip2.7 you will need to install it.
+If you don't have pip you will need to install it.

 Import nltk stopwords
 ```
-$ python2.7
+$ python3
 >>> import nltk
 >>> nltk.download('stopwords')
 ```